TRU ROCK REVIVAL

 PSYCLE: Any person who has given us a second of their time, we send our gratitude and love.
 We have been blessed to have a lot of support and for the fear of missing someone…you know who you are.

 TRR: Seth.
 Thanks for taking the time to speak with me today.
 Good luck with the year and hopefully we see you guys out on the road again soon.

 For more information about Psycle, visit their website at www.psyclemusic.com.

 Kreig Marks, Publisher at TRR

 Kreig Marks is the founder of Tru Rock Revival.
 His passion is Rock music and people.
 He met Brad Delp many years ago, and the rest is History.
 Tom Scholz loved the interview.
-Kreig is also the guru of specialized training; known internationally for his success in neurologic and fitness training.
-(Tru-Fit.net ; and Neuro Stretch.com).
+Kreig is also the guru of specialized training; known internationally for his success in neurological and fitness training.
+(Tru-Fit.net and Neuro-Stretch.com).
 He was an Olympic bound wrestler in college.